Athena-Gerardo/PythonPortfolio/README.md

-/*

-Python Basics

-For references

-*/
+# Python Basics: For References

 # Table of Contents
+1.

 # Variables